ustream/hashlock-dotnet/README.md

 ## Installion
 1. Setup channel authentication for your channel(s) on Channels/Authentication dashboard
-   * Secret Key: **Some random string**, this secret will used to sing and validate autorization data
+   * Secret Key: **Some random string**, this secret will used to sing and validate authorization data
    * URL to the entry point of the authentication flow: **http://127.0.0.1:5000/Home/Authorization** The end pont where you can authorize your users to the content and could generate the signed hash data
    ![Set authentication](./doc/set_authentication.png "Set authentication")
 2. Set Secret Key in [HomeController.cs](Controllers/HomeController.cs)